EmilyGreenwood/EmilyGreenwood/README.md

 - ⚡ Recently, received my PhD in Bioinformatics from Georgia Tech
 - 💬 My dissertation work in the Gibson Lab at GT was focused on determining the regulatory function of common variants in eQTL as well as rare variants through the use of CRISPR/Cas9 and scRNA-sequencing
 - 🔬 Expert in analyzing NGS and omics data
+-     I am passionate about using and investigating large datasets to answer biological questions
-- 📫 Originally from NC, now located in Boston, MA!
+- 📫 Originally from NC, now located in Boston, MA
 - 😄 Pronouns: She/Her

 ## Github usage